Kansas workers' compensation insurance

 There are, however, a few situations where businesses are exempt from providing workers’ comp, including:

-• The business is has realtors working as independent contractors
+- A business that has realtors working as independent contractors

 Do Kansas business owners need to include themselves under a workers’ comp insurance policy?